This article discusses sexual assault.

 Child abuse is any behaviour that harms a child (in this case anyone under 18).
 It can take many forms, including physical, sexual and emotional abuse, as well as neglect and exploitation.

 Child abuse is against the law.
-If you or a child you know is in immediate danger call Police on 000.
+If you or a child you know is in immediate danger, you should call Police on 000.

-If you’ve been abused, or know someone that has, it’s essential to let someone know.
+If you’ve been abused, or know someone that has, one of the best things you can do is tell a trusted person.
 The effects of abuse on a child are serious and long-lasting.
-No matter when the abuse has occurred, whether in the past or it’s something that’s ongoing, you can get help and support.
+No matter when the abuse has occurred, whether in the past or it’s something that’s ongoing, you can always get help and support.

 This can help if: